cool-RR/marley/README.md

 # How to extend this code #

-The creatures' strategy is defined by the [`Strategy` class](https://github.com/cool-RR/grid_royale/blob/master/grid_royale/base.py#L691) class.
-Most of its logic is defined by the more general [`ModelFreeLearningStrategy` class](https://github.com/cool-RR/grid_royale/blob/3613de40f775722fac83fba910365f36424eb6c7/grid_royale/gamey/model_free.py#L75), which defines a neural network and uses it to decide on actions.
+The creatures' policy is defined by the [`Policy` class](https://github.com/cool-RR/grid_royale/blob/master/grid_royale/base.py#L691) class.
+Most of its logic is defined by the more general [`ModelFreeLearningPolicy` class](https://github.com/cool-RR/grid_royale/blob/3613de40f775722fac83fba910365f36424eb6c7/grid_royale/gamey/model_free.py#L75), which defines a neural network and uses it to decide on actions.
 You can change the logic in any of these classes and see what changes come out in the simulation.
 The main two methods that get called by outside code are `decide_action_for_observation` and `train`.

-I wrote the code to be nice and modular, so when you're writing your logic in the `Strategy` class, you don't need to think at all about maintaining the rules of the game or showing the animation.
+I wrote the code to be nice and modular, so when you're writing your logic in the `Policy` class, you don't need to think at all about maintaining the rules of the game or showing the animation.
 The `decide_action_for_observation` method gets an observation of the world and needs to return an action, and all the rest is taken care of.